Bringing home a new kitten is exciting! Those little balls of floof with their tiny purrs and sweet toe beans are nearly irresistible.

 Here’s everything you need to know.

-How To Prepare Before Bringing Home a New Kitten – Get The Right Cat Supplies.
+How To Prepare Before Bringing Home a New Kitten – Get The Right Kitten Essentials.

-You’ll want to have these items on hand before bringing home your new kitten:
+So go through this new kitten checklist and ensure you have these items on hand before bringing home your new feline friend:

-The proper food and nutrition are critical to getting your new cat off to a good start as they continue to grow and develop.
-If you’ve adopted your kitty from a shelter, start by feeding them whatever they were eating before you brought them home.
+he proper food and nutrition are critical to getting your new cat off to a good start as they continue to grow and develop.
+If you’ve adopted your kitty from a shelter, start by feeding them whatever kitten food they were eating before you brought them home.
 Sudden changes in diet can lead to an upset stomach and an upset kitten!

-Once you’re settled at home, consult your veterinarian for suggestions about kitten-specific food.
-Whether you choose wet or dry cat food is a personal choice as each has its pros and cons.
-Just be sure it’s made from quality ingredients to fuel your cat during their important growth stages.
+Once you’re settled at home, consult your veterinarian for suggestions about kitten food.
+Whether you choose dry or wet food is a personal choice, as each has its pros and cons.
+Just be sure the cat food is made from quality ingredients to fuel your cat during their important growth stages.
+Be sure to prepare durable food and water bowls for your kitten as well, but remember that her food and water bowls may change as your kitten grows and she starts showing her purr-sonality.

-A note of caution: some cat moms and dads may be tempted to give their kittens milk.
+A note of caution: Some human cat moms and dads may be tempted to give their kittens milk.
 While some cats tolerate dairy okay, most are actually lactose intolerant.
 Ingesting dairy can lead to upset tummies, vomiting, and diarrhea.
-Skip the milk and opt for safer treats like tuna or other store-bought goodies.
+Skip the milk and opt for safer treats like a tiny bit of tuna or store-bought treats formulated for kittens or cats under 10 months old.

 No surprise here, your kitty will need the proper supplies to do their business!
 For my late cat, Olivia, we preferred using a natural litter from World’s Best Cat Litter.
 It made for quick and easy cleanup.
 And most importantly, she loved it.